Home » Engineering » automobile engineering » What is the turbocharger? How does it works? Application,Advantages and disadvantages of it

 Components of a turbocharger

-The turbocharger has four main components.
-The turbine (almost always a radial turbine) and impeller/compressor wheels are each contained within their own folded conical housing on opposite sides of the third component, the center housing/hub rotating assembly.
-The housings fitted around the compressor impeller and turbine collect and direct the gas flow through the wheels as they spin.
+The turbocharger consists of four main components.
+The turbine (typically a radial turbine) and the impeller or compressor wheels sit in separate folded conical housings on opposite sides of the center housing or hub rotating assembly.
+The housings around the compressor impeller and turbine direct and manage the gas flow through the spinning wheels.

 The center hub rotating assembly houses the shaft which connects the compressor impeller and turbine.
 It also must contain a bearing system to suspend the shaft, allowing it to rotate at very high speed with minimal friction.
 Waste gates for the exhaust flow.